TLEer/TLEer/README.md

 ## About me

-A student and an OIer
+A student and an Competitive Programming "player"

 ## Statistics